AviiNL/Ccs2DLcd/README.md

 ### Getting started

 To use Ccs2DLcd open Visual Studio and create a new Console Application in C#<br>
-You can use a windows form, but in my experiance it will stay empty anyway.
+You can use a windows form, but in my experience it will stay empty anyway.

 Once in your project add reference to Ccs2DLcd.dll or use the project.<br>
 Build it once to create output files and copy the dll.<br>